Cradle to Cradle®

 The diagram above presents the example of a television set, produced by assembling elements of defined quality and which can be reused to recreate the same material (closed loop) or participate in the manufacture of other products (open loop).

 The technical loop also makes the principle of functionality economy possible.
 This is, for example, the case of laundromats where consumers prefer not to buy the washing machines and to pay for their use.
 In this approach the equipment remains the property of the manufacturer, and is returned to him after a defined period of use.
-One of the advantages of this system is that it is in the manufacturer’s interest to use materials of a higher level and quality, as well as a dismountable system, to easily recover components of which he will have thought, during the eco-design, the following uses within economically resilient ecosystems.
+One of the advantages of this system is that it is in the manufacturer’s interest to use materials of a higher level and quality, as well as a dismountable system.
+It will allow to easily recover components of which he will have defined, during the eco-design, futur uses within economically resilient ecosystems.

 The fields of application of Cradle to Cradle® are

 Cradle to Cradle® (C2C) certification is the international benchmark for the circular economy.
-It is awarded by the C2CPII (C2C Product Innovation Institute) on the basis of evaluation reports produced by accredited organizations, such as Upcyclea, the only French company to be accredited.
+It is awarded by the C2CPII (C2C Product Innovation Institute) on the basis of evaluation reports produced by accredited organizations, such as Upcyclea, the only accredited French company.

 The certification verifies the 5 C2C criteria: non-toxicity, circularity, renewable energy, respect of water and respect of social rules.
 The list of C2C products is available on www.c2ccertified.org .